tysker/reactrouter-v6-lesson-3sem/README.md

 ### Hints
 - you need to add another nested route in the main.jsx file.
 - study closely the Session component, Specially the useParam() hook.
+- Maybe the NavLink will help you in the Workshop component?!
+- Remember to style the NavLink component as you did before!